hqin-2020/macro_finance/heterogenous_agents_with_frictions_FDM/Readme.md

      - ***_final.dat**: Contains the solved models variables evaluated on state space
      - **log.txt**: Contains log and error files associated with the _mfrSuite_ runs.
      - ***.npz**: Contains shock elasticities

+## Estimated Running Time
+1. **run_1.sh**: < 12 hours
+   - each task tested on a single core of Intel Xeon Gold 6248R using the parameters in the bash file, with multiple tasks run simultaneously
+2. **run_2.sh**: < 5 mins
+   - each task tested on 45 cores of Intel Xeon Gold 6248R using the parameters in the bash file, with multiple tasks run simultaneously